okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/enable-and-verify/index.md

 - In the Event Hooks table, click the Actions drop-down menu of any **UNVERIFIED** Event Hook, and select **Verify**, again, making sure that your external service is ready for the verification call.

-The Event Hook is now set up with a status of **VERFIFIED** and is ready to send Event Hook calls to your external service.
+The Event Hook is now set up with a status of **VERIFIED** and is ready to send Event Hook calls to your external service.

 <NextSectionLink/>